python-useful-helpers/threaded/README.rst

 Decorators:

-* `ThreadPooled` - native concurrent.futures.ThreadPool usage on Python 3 and backport on Python 2.7.
+* `ThreadPooled` - native concurrent.futures.ThreadPool usage on Python 3 and it's backport on Python 2.7.
 * `threadpooled` is alias for `ThreadPooled`.

 * `Threaded` - wrap in threading.Thread.